tasmota/decode-config/README.md

     * [Using Tasmota binary configuration files](#using-tasmota-binary-configuration-files)
     * [Use batch processing](#use-batch-processing)

-## Prerequisite
+# Running the program
+The program does not have any graphical user interface (GUI), it is needed to run it on command line using [program arguments](#more-program-arguments).
+For Windows and Linux there is no prerequisite because there are ready to run binaries available.

+Run `decode-config`(Linux), `decode-config_x64.exe` (Windows) on a command line or if you are still using a 32 bit Windows system use the 32 bit version `decode-config.exe`

+## Running as Python script
-You can either run the source _decode-config.py_ using an installed Python environment (see below) or the distributed executable (if applicable).
+If you want or need (Apple Mac) to run the source _decode-config.py_  an installed [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) environment is neccessary.
-If there is no executable for your OS, you need to install Python.

-### Python
-This program is written in [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) and compatible with Python 2.x/3.x.

-**Note**: Because of [Python 2.7 EOL](https://github.com/python/devguide/pull/344) on Jan 2020 it is recommended using Python 3.x.
+**Note**: Due to the [Python 2.7 EOL](https://github.com/python/devguide/pull/344) in Jan 2020 Python 2.x is no longer supported.

+### Prerequisite
 #### Linux
-* Running the source _decode-config.py_:
 1. Install [Python 3.x](https://www.python.org/downloads/) and Pip
 ```
 sudo apt-get install python3 python3-pip